VolkerSiep/WxFrog/doc/source/introduction.rst

 .. note:: Additionally, one can write any compatible unit into the combo-box of a quantity dialog.
 This will be accepted and then also added to the available units for that physical dimension.

+Now you may wonder what comes out on the other end.
+This will be explained in the next chapter, also representing the end user manual.